Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 Per default, all 3 streams use the same random parameters (like DELTA in Q1) and run in ordering Q1-Q22.
 You can change this via
 * `-rcp`: Each stream has it's own random parameters
-* `shq`: Use the ordering per stream as required by the TPC-H specification
+* `-shq`: Use the ordering per stream as required by the TPC-H specification

 ## Use Persistent Storage